DIAGNijmegen/website-content/content/pages/vacancies/aaa-detection-ct.md

 picture: projects/aaa.jpg
 template: vacancy-single
 people: Bram van Ginneken
-description: We want to develo a robust deep learning algorithm for automated detection of abdominal aorta aneurysms in CT scans.
+description: We want to develop a robust deep learning algorithm for automated detection of abdominal aorta aneurysms in CT scans.

 **This is an AI for Health MSc project.
 Students are elgible to receive a monthly reimbursement of €500,- for